numpy/numpy/doc/source/reference/arrays.nditer.rst

            [-1,  0,  1]])

-Tracking an index or multi-index is incompatible with using an external loop, because it requires a different index value per iteration.
+Tracking an index or multi-index is incompatible with using an external loop, because it requires a different index value per element.
 If you try to combine these flags, the :class:`nditer` object will raise an exception